Leo Frank: Police investigation

 On Tuesday, April 29, Black went to Lee's residence at 11 a.m. looking for evidence, and found a blood-smeared shirt at the bottom of a burn barrel.
 The blood was smeared high up on the armpits and the shirt smelled unused, suggesting to the police that it was a plant.
 The detectives, suspicious of Frank due to his nervous behavior throughout his interviews, believed that Frank had arranged the plant.

 Frank was subsequently arrested around 11:30 a.m. at the factory.
 Steve Oney states that "no single development had persuaded ... [the police] that Leo Frank had murdered Mary Phagan.
 Instead, to the cumulative weight of Sunday's suspicions and Monday's misgivings had been added several last factors that tipped the scale against the superintendent."
-These factors were the dropped charges against two suspects; the rejection of rumors that Phagan had been seen on the streets, making Frank the last person to admit seeing Phagan; Frank's meeting with the Pinkertons; and a "shifting view of Newt Lee's role in the affair."
+These factors were the rejection of rumors that Phagan had been seen on the streets, making Frank the last person to admit seeing Phagan; the dropped charges against two suspects; Frank's meeting with the Pinkertons; and a "shifting view of Newt Lee's role in the affair."
 The police were convinced Lee was involved as Frank's accomplice and that Frank was trying to implicate him.
 To bolster their case, the police staged a confrontation between Lee and Frank while both were still in custody; there were conflicting accounts of this meeting, but the police interpreted it as further implicating Frank.

 On Wednesday, April 30, a coroner's inquest was held.
 Frank testified about his activities on Saturday and other witnesses produced corroboration.
 A young man said that Phagan had complained to him about Frank.
 Several former employees spoke of Frank flirting with other women; one said she was actually propositioned.
 The detectives admitted that "they so far had obtained no conclusive evidence or clues in the baffling mystery ...".
 Lee and Frank were both ordered to be detained.

 In May, the detective William J. Burns traveled to Atlanta to offer further assistance in the case.
 However, his Burns Agency withdrew from the case later that month.
 C. W. Tobie, a detective from the Chicago affiliate who was assigned to the case, said that the agency "came down here to investigate a murder case, not to engage in petty politic[s]."
 The agency quickly became disillusioned with the many societal implications of the case, most notably the notion that Frank was able to evade prosecution due to his being a rich Jew, buying off the police and paying for private detectives.